Child's Play 2: Production

 United Artists purchased the script to the original Child's Play partially because UA President Tony Thomopoulis and MGM/UA Communications Chairman Lee Rich believed that it had the potential for multiple sequels.
-Producer David Kirschner asked Tom Holland to return as director, but Holland declined due to his conflicts with producer David Kirschner and UA during the first film.
+Producer David Kirschner asked Tom Holland to return as director, but Holland declined due to conflicts with Kirschner and UA during production of the first film.
 John Lafia, who had been turned down as director because he had no experience, was hired by Kirschner after directing The Blue Iguana.
 Mancini also agreed to return.
 Mancini and Lafia decided to set the film at a foster home due to Lafia's experience living in a large family.
 MGM/UA also commissioned a screenplay from Mark Patrick Carducci in case it was dissatisfied with Mancini's script, but it was not used.
 Carducci's script would have involved Andy in a mental institution after the murders in the first film.

 The sequel was in pre-production and was set to begin filming on October 15, 1989, when UA President Richard Berger told producer David Kirschner that the film was put on hold as the studio was about to be acquired by the Australian group Qintex, whose director Christopher Skase intended to ban the studio from producing horror films.

 Paramount Pictures, Warner Bros., Columbia Pictures, 20th Century Fox, The Price Company, Carolco, New Line Cinema, The Walt Disney Company, and Universal Pictures expressed interest in picking up the film rights to the series and sequel.
 Disney, which was working with Kirschner to develop Hocus Pocus (1993), was especially interested in purchasing the series under its Touchstone Pictures label because it wanted to create a horror-themed attraction at its Disney-MGM Studios theme park.
 However, Universal won the rights bid after Steven Spielberg and Kathleen Kennedy assisted Universal's Sid Sheinberg in convincing Kirschner to accept a negative pickup deal with the studio.